Mohammad Azharuddin: Asia Cup victories and World Cups

 Azharuddin led India to victory in the 1990–91 Asia Cup beating Sri Lanka in the final.
 He scored 54 runs in the final and was named Man of the Match.
 He then led India at the 1992 World Cup where his team were knocked out in the group stage and finished seventh out of nine teams with two wins in eight matches.
-India won the 1995 Asia Cup beating Sri Lanka by 8 wickets in the final where Azharuddin captained the side and won the man of the match scoring runs.
+India won the 1995 Asia Cup beating Sri Lanka by 8 wickets in the final where Azharuddin captained the team and won the man of the match scoring runs.
 Azharuddin again led the team in the 1996 World Cup co-hosted by India.
 India finished in third place in the group stage, qualifying for the quarter finals where they beat Pakistan by 39 runs to make it to the semi finals.
 India lost in the semifinals to Sri Lanka after the match was abandoned midway due to crowd trouble when India were eight wickets down for 120 runs in response to Sri Lanka's score of 251/8.